(08) 9041 7520 merredin.college@education.wa.edu.au

 Our Transition Program is designed to alleviate the anxiety which both parents and children may feel.

-The school visits are followed up with separate Open Days in Term 4 for prospective Year 7 and Year 11 students.
+The school visits are followed up with separate Transisiton Days Term 4 for prospective Year 7 and Year 11 students.
 These days are generally organised by the Year Coordinator and involve a visit by students to the College with the aim of:

 • Providing essential information about Merredin College (how to read a timetable, routines, ordering lunches etc.)